 The main difference between writers and everyone else is that writers write.
 A lot.
 Writers also observe the world around them and read voraciously.
 The Writer's Notebook is an art in itself.
 For the purposes of this assignment, you should expect to fill two pages every week with some or all of the following elements: specific scenes and details that you observe in daily life (be as exact as possible in your description of conflicts, actions, fabrics, dialogue etc. that you observe as you walk around in the world); notes on craft-this can be observations about sentence structure, technique, effect, etc. that you notice in texts from this or other classes or from books that you read for pleasure, or it can be practice runs of stanzas where you try several different central metaphors and then explain your thinking about the different effects and about your ultimate choice, or it can mean that you copy out a short excerpt from an article on craft by another writer and then practice it and make it your own; character sketches (again these should be based on observations from life rather than from your imagination and should include overheard dialogue whenever possible); notes and observations about visiting writers-during the course we will have several visiting writers and you are encouraged to record your thoughts and observations in your notebook; other thoughts and ideas relevant to the craft of writing-you may even attend events off-campus and want to write about them in the context of matters of craft.
 This will provide you with raw magma that will be very useful when you come to write your poems, scenes, and stories and transform this raw magma into solid structures in language.
 You may be called on to share some of your notebook in lecture and seminar.
-These are due before the start of seminar EVERY THURSDAY.
+Twice during the term on a date determined by your TA, you will be required to hand in your Notebook for assessment.
 It is important, then, that this Writer's Notebook not be confused with the genre of diary.
 Please do not include confidential or overly personal details about yourself or others.
 This is meant to be focused on craft and on translating the world into language.
 All writing must be submitted online using D2L dropbox and in a PDF file.